Bibliography for Tracing French Noble Families

 *Rietstap, Johannes Baptist.
 Armorial général.
 2nd ed., much enlarged.
 2 vols.
 Gouda: G. B. van Goor, 1884-1887.

 This is perhaps one of the best known and most widely available armorials covering arms from several European countries including many from France.
-This armorial contains only blazons, the technical description of arms.
+This armorial contains only blazons.
 For drawings of the arms see the illustrations by Rolland and Rolland ([1903-1926] 1967).

 *Robert, Ulysse.
 Indicateur des armoiries des villes, bourgs, villages, monastères, communautés, corporations, etc., contenues dans l'Armorial général de d'Hozier.
 Paris, 1879.

-In the frenzy to record arms and tax the bearers of them in 1696, the French also carefully recorded corporate arms, that is, arms of villages, towns, monasteries, guilds, etc. This is an index to corporate arms in the "Armorial général"manuscript.
+In the frenzy to record arms and tax the bearers of them in 1696, the French also carefully recorded corporate arms, that is, arms of villages, towns, monasteries, guilds, etc. This is an index to corporate arms in the "Armorial général de France" manuscript.
 You ancestor might not have carried arms, but perhaps his town or guild did have arms.

 Rolland, Victor, and Henri V. Rolland.
 Armorial général de J. B. Rietstap, Supplément.
 7 vols.
 La Haye: M. Nijhoff, 1926-1954.